The3DP/Quatro.github.io/README.md

 ##
-This fourth and last repo in the "Anim-" series shows the true meaning in animation.
+This fourth and last repo in the "Anim-" series shows the true meaning of animation.
 ##
 Recommended Testing Sites (RTS)
 Are sites that I test these codes on